top of page

 IMG_6678.jpg

-Training Your Puppy
+Exercise and Training Your Puppy

 Your Malinway puppy has great genetics and comes to you as a clearheaded, calm dog (thick nerves dog).
 In the first 8 weeks your puppy has been exposed to various environmental experiences including various surfaces and noises, cattle, horses, chickens, cats, cars, many people and unfamiliar surroundings.
 The next 10 weeks are critical for your puppy as you need to be committed to continuing these various experiences with your puppy so that they are imprinted onto your puppy.